barrucadu/yukibot/README.md

    - In a /query, no command prefix is needed.
    - Addressing the bot by nick is the same as using a command prefix.
    - Provides a "register command" function.
-   - Depends on permissions plugin.

  - A "Permisions" module
-   - Users are divided into three classes: User, Channel Admin, Network Admin.
+   - Users are divided into classes: Trusted, Admin, and God.
-   - Channel ops are automatically placed into the Channel Admin class.
    - A user+channel+network can be queried, and resolved to a permission.
    - Provides a "grant permission" function.